-When thinking about a winter related book to use as a mentor text, I immediately thought of Where the Red Fern Grows.
+This craftivity was originally created as part of a blog link-up from the Reading Crew.
+The reading specialists each selected one winter-related book to create a lesson on.
+When thinking about a winter-related book to use as a mentor text, I immediately thought of Where the Red Fern Grows.
 In the novel, Billy has to battle the winter weather in life and death situations twice.

-In Chapter 10, Little Ann falls into the mostly ice covered river.
+In Chapter 10, Little Ann falls into the mostly ice-covered river.
 Billy must save her as she hangs onto the ice shelf.
 The second catastrophe occurs in Chapters 17-18 when a blizzard blows in during the big coon hunt.
 First, Grandpa falls on the ice and injuries his ankle.
-Soon afterwards, Little Ann and Old Dan become lost in whiteout conditions only to be found the next morning nearly frozen solid with thick coats of ice covering their bodies.
+Then, Little Ann and Old Dan become lost in whiteout conditions only to be found the next morning nearly frozen solid with thick coats of ice covering their bodies.

 You can find it here:

 Students read the excerpt, highlight details, and complete a timeline organizer.
-Student then use the details from the timeline organizer to write a summary in paragraph form.
+Students then use the details from the timeline organizer to write a summary in paragraph form.